setina42/NPP/README.md

 npp is a java script intended for the screening of KEPs.
 It will cleave all input protein sequences at the residues of KK,KR,RK and RR.
 Cleaved products are compared using blastp from blast+ command line toolkit to look for similar cleavage products (blast identity of 70%, resp 40% for very short sequences)
-For more detailed Methods, please see: xxx
+For more detailed Methods, please see publication (coming soon).

 ## Needed input file